 Sharing a Special Day!

 Nothing can distract you from the significance of your child’s birthday, but sharing the day with a notable name can add some fun!
-October is chock-full of famous birthdays, so let’s take a look at who your little one may share their day with.
+October is chock-full of famous birthdays, so let’s look at who your little one may share their day with.

 October 1st: Zach Galifianakis, Julie Andrews, Randy Quaid, Jurnee Smollett, Brie Larson